 Massachusetts: Visiting The Mount

-Visiting Celebrated Novelist Edith Wharton’s Estate in Lenox, Mass
+Visiting Celebrated Novelist Edith Wharton’s Estate in Lenox, Mass, The Mount

 By Rachael McGrath

-In the early 1990’s I happened upon an article in the local weekly newspaper about the beloved Berkshire troupe, Shakespeare & Company, putting on a production of a Midsummer Night’s Dream on the terraces of Edith Wharton’s home, The Mount.
+In the early 1990’s I happened upon an article in the local weekly newspaper about the beloved Berkshire troupe, Shakespeare & Company, putting on a production of a Midsummer Night’s Dream on the terraces of Edith Wharton’s home, The Mount in rural Massachusetts.

 A naturally gifted storyteller, Wharton chronicled the expectations placed on women in her upper-class society.
 Her stories were notable for their vividness, honesty, satire and subtle irony.